-Council officers will administer the grants program and provide advice and support to applicants.
+Council Officers will administer the grants program and provide advice and support to applicants.
+Officers will also provide advice to the Community Grants Program Evaluation Panel as required, to assist the Panel to make their recommendations to Council.

-In implementing this Policy, Councillors and Council officers must comply with the Councillors Code of Conduct 2017 and the Local Government Act 2020 (where applicable).
+In implementing this Policy, Councillors and Council officers must comply with the Councillors Code of Conduct 2017 and the Local Government Act 1989 (where applicable).

 Councillors and Council officers must declare any instance where they, or any member of their immediate family, has a significant interest or holds a position of influence or power in an organisation that is a grant applicant.
-Where an interest is declared that person may not participate in any matter associated with the application (ie. submission, evaluation, recommendation or approval).
+Where an interest is declared, that person may not participate in any matter associated with the application (i.e. submission, evaluation, recommendation or approval).
 The onus is on the Councillor or Council officers to withdraw themselves from involvement and to declare an actual or potential conflict of interest to Council.